galmasi/OPVsyndeo/README.txt

 * run ./build.sh
 * the process (if successful) results in a DMG file in /tmp/OPVsyndeo.dmg.
 * Open the DMG by doubleclicking it; drag the application inside to "Applications" using Finder.
-* Doubleclick the application to run it.
-It will immediately show a yellow